applicaster-plugins/react-native-elements/website/versioned_docs/version-0.19.1/troubleshooting.md

 ```
 // Incorrect
-import { Listitem } from 'react-native-elements'
+import { Listitem } from '@applicaster/react-native-elements'

 // Correct
-import { ListItem } from 'react-native-elements'
+import { ListItem } from '@applicaster/react-native-elements'
 ```

 ### Importing a component from the wrong version